 This comforting sausage potato soup recipe is one to keep in your back pocket!

-Sausage potato soup is a hearty dinner option that’ll fill you up and delight your taste buds.
+Sausage potato soup is a hearty dinner that’ll fill your belly and delight your taste buds.

 Sausage Potato Soup